 Approximately, the fee structure of such seats which are left vacant for MBBS would be around 35 lakh pa – 45 lakh pa.
-So, the counseling process for these unallotted / Not Reported seats are been taken up directly by the college authorities till the year 2022.
+So, the counseling process for these unallotted / Not Reported seats has been taken up directly by the college authorities till the year 2022.
 But from 2023 onwards, even the last round was conducted online by not only KEA but by all the counseling authorities of all the states for private medical colleges in that particular state.

 However, since this takes place at the last moment or the last date of the admission process, it is advisable for a parent to get in touch with a good education consultant who is well-updated with the entire process and well-informed.

 Since this is a very complex process, either a parent can keep himself updated with information about all the private medical colleges or can get in touch with a good and reliable consultant who can guide you on it.
 This is the best process to get a seat at a lower fee in a good medical college as well.

 (The stray vacancy counseling process for direct admission in MBBS would be the same for Private Medical Deemed universities in all over India as well)